 If you want to immerse in the city’s rhythm of music, follow its new tourist trail called Leipziger Notenspur which links key sites in the city's musical history.

-Explore the best journey planner for your visit to Leipzig and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Leipzig and create a flawless plan in few simple steps!